 - Choosing the right tool means evaluating sync speed, scripting flexibility, security posture, and support for your specific platforms.

-What Is Data Synchronization?
+What is Data Synchronization?

-It’s a continuous process.
-When something gets created, updated, or deleted in one system, the synced system reflects that change.
+Data synchronization is the process of keeping data accurate and consistent across two or more systems.
+When something gets created, updated, or deleted in one system, the connected system reflects that change.

-What Is Real-time Data Synchronization?
+What is Real-time Data Synchronization?

-For some scenarios, batch synchronization is perfectly fine.
-A retail company that syncs sales data from multiple stores to a central database every night doesn’t need real-time updates.
-Nightly batch processing keeps the central system current without straining networks during business hours.
+For some scenarios, batch sync is fine.
+A retailer syncing sales data from multiple stores to a central database every night doesn’t need real-time updates.
 But for time-sensitive workflows, real-time sync is non-negotiable.

 Incident management, financial transactions, order processing, and cross-team collaboration all break down when data arrives late.
 A 15-minute SLA on incident acknowledgment doesn’t wait for the next batch cycle.

 Real-time vs. Near-real-time vs. Batch Synchronization